-Advanced Nano Products, a Korean supplier of carbon battery nanomaterials used in electric vehicle battery production, is investing nearly \$50 million in a new location in Elizabethtown, a move that will create 93 high-wage jobs to supply battery producers, including BlueOvalSk Battery Park.
+Advanced Nano Products, a Korean supplier of carbon battery nanomaterials used in electric vehicle battery production, has invested nearly \$50 million in a new location in Elizabethtown, a move that will create 93 high-wage jobs to supply battery producers, including BlueOvalSk Battery Park.
+In March 2023, Treasury Secretary Janet Yellen joined Kentucky leaders to celebrate the city's new clean energy plant.